DeterminateSystems/flake-checker-action/README.md

 ## Configuration

-The Flake Checker Action has a number of configuration parameters that you can set in the `with` block:
+The Nix Flake Checker Action has a number of configuration parameters that you can set in the `with` block:

 Parameter | Description | Default
 :---------|:------------|:-------